alongonen/notes/🏃‍♂️Projects/gene-perm/experiments/Synthetic w. Dependent Columns.md

 	- send the block as $x$ and $y$ as the label.

 Model
-- Note that for any $0$-labeled input, every row is balanced, i.e. sums to $0$.
+To motivate our construction we make the following observations:
+- The rows of negative examples ($y=0$) are balanced, i.e., sum to $0$.
-- On the other hand, for positive example we expect half of its rows to be balanced and the rest unbalanced.
+- On the other hand, positive examples's rows are either positive or negative with equal pwe expect half of its rows to be balanced and the rest unbalanced.
 - Therefore, by summing over the features, taking absolute value and averaging over the block rows, we can distinguish between positive and negative examples.
 - We therefore consider the following model: